 Sciatica (Lumbar Radiculopathy)

-This condition is an irritation or compression of one or more nerve roots in the lumbar spine.
-Sciatica causes pain in the hips, lower back, legs, and feet.
+This condition is an irritation or compression of one or more spinal nerve roots in the lumbar spine region.
+Sciatica can cause pain, numbness, and tingling in the hips, lower back, legs, and feet.
 It may result from a variety of problems with the lumbar spinal column bones and tissues.